jmbucknall/EZDSL/ezdsl.md

                       NewCompare : TCompareFunc); override;
 #### Description
   Creates a clone of an existing hash table.
-The newly created hash table has the same values for the HashFunction, IgnoreCase and TableSize properties as the old.
+The newly created hash table has the same values for the `HashFunction`, `IgnoreCase` and `TableSize` properties as the old.

-  NOTE: the Compare function is not used in hash tables so always pass nil for NewCompare.
+  NOTE: the `Compare` function is not used in hash tables so always pass nil for `NewCompare`.

 ### Declaration
     procedure Delete(const aKey : string);
 #### Description
-  Deletes the data object associated with the string aKey.
+  Deletes the data object associated with the string `aKey`.
 The data object itself is not destroyed by this method, but the slot for its key is marked as deleted.

-  If the number of data objects in the hash table falls to below 1/6 of TableSize as a result of calling this method, the table is shrunk to roughly half its size and the remaining data objects reorganized.
+  If the number of data objects in the hash table falls to below 1/6 of `TableSize` as a result of calling this method, the table is shrunk to roughly half its size and the remaining data objects reorganized.

-  If the key is not present, an exception (escKeyNotFound) is raised.
+  If the key is not present, an exception (`escKeyNotFound`) is raised.

 ### Declaration
     procedure Empty; override;